Yoav666s/dnd-wiki/collections/_expansions/astronomers-guide-to-extraterrestrial-travel.md

 Some prefer to wake up in the early morning, taking rests at the same \~12.5 hour intervals.
 It doesn't matter since the day is so long, and you have to sleep during daytime and stay awake during nighttime, anyway.

 ### Terrus
 **The fifth planet from Ausaria.** It consists of vast continents, large bodies of water, plants, and an atmosphere composition that's perfect for terrestrial life.
 It is home for countless civilizations that live in forests, jungles, deserts, and other biomes, and most adventures take place there.
-It completes an orbit around Ausaria approximately every 365.25 days.
+It completes an orbit around Ausaria approximately every 2,630 days.

 **Moons.** Terrus has one moon, called Selene.
 It conpletes a full orbit approximately every 30 days.

+### Untitled
+**The sixth planet from Ausaria.** It completes an orbit around Ausaria approximately every 3,830 Terrus days.

 ## Observation of Moons and Other Planets
 Moons and other planets have been observed using a revolutionary invention called the [[magniscope]], a large enchanted telescope which allows the operator to cast [[Scrying]] on the location it is focused on.
 This has allowed astronomers to see the surface of Selene and of the other planets in the Ausarian Expanse.